samualon/digital-garden/content/School/ENBD/Porter's five forces.md

-Porter's five forces model assesses the attractiveness of an industry or sub-industry against each other.
+[[Michael Porter]]'s five forces model assesses the attractiveness of an industry or sub-industry against each other.

 It consists of five forces which could make the industry more or less attractive:
 1. Competition in the industry